-Activity Significant Potential Impacts Key Mitigation Methods Safeguard Tools MoF Assets Small scale construction and/or renovation of existing buildings, such as: - Maintenance to fisheries infrastructure Upgrade of aquaculture facilities Operations sheds Building/office refurbishment Cool store facilities Market renovations.
+Activity Significant Potential Impacts Key Mitigation Methods Safeguard Tools MoF Assets Small scale construction and/or renovation of existing buildings, such as: - Maintenance of fisheries infrastructure. - Upgrade of aquaculture facilities. - Compliance operations sheds. - Building/office refurbishment.
 General construction impacts such as pollution from improperly stored and disposed waste, pollution from discharge of sediment, nuisances from dust and noise, hazardous substance spills e.g. oil, health, safety risks for workers and/or community Asbestos may be present in old buildings.
 Waste minimization and management measures detailed in Waste Management Plan.
 Health and Safety management plan will be required.
 Building inspection that identifies whether asbestos is present prior to demolition/ construction.
 Asbestos containing materials to be wrapped/contained to avoid creating dust and buried in a demarcated area in an approved landfill.
 Construction EIA or ESMP (WB) as defined through the screening process.
 Renovation ECOP as defined through the screening process.
-Purchase of vessels Health and safety risks for vessel operators and users.
+Purchase of patrol and compliance vessels Health and safety risks for vessel operators and users, especially those who work in remote areas.
 Specifications of vessels are inadequate for purpose.
 Vessel operators are not properly trained.
 Project design contains strategies to improve safety in the sector for example, the communication system identified and safety equipment for observers and fisheries officers.
 Vessels meet all requirement including safety specifications and are operated by trained, and where required, qualified persons.
 Vessels are maintained and stocked with safety equipment to international standards.
 All users are trained to operate safety equipment, and safety procedures are followed every outing.
-EHS Plan Development of small scale aquaculture Discharges from aquaculture facilities.
-Identify Crown Land as a priority (consult with Lands Dept).
-Otherwise EIA (Tonga) incorporating an associated ESMP (WB).
+EHS Plan